Revised May 25, 2018; February 19, 2020; February 16, 2022

 - They go through three stages: At the “gati” stage, they overlap with energy; in the “bhūta” stage, they are more solidified, but the human eye still cannot see (this is why some beings that humans cannot see are called “bhūta” in Pāli or Sinhala); it is only in the “dhātu” stage that the human eye can see; see, “The Origin of Matter – Suddhashtaka.”

 - At Parinibbāna (death of an Arahant), the mind is not attached to a rūpa in any of the three forms: dhātu, bhūta, or gati.

-5. When one is born anywhere in the 31 realms, it is the viññāna (impure consciousness) that keeps the mind bound to a material body.
+5. When one is born anywhere in the 31 realms, the viññāna (impure consciousness) keeps the mind bound to a material body.
 As the purity level of the mind goes higher, one moves up from the lower realms with dense bodies to higher realms with less dense bodies.

 - In the lower realms (at or below the human realm, which is the fifth realm), the mind is normally attached to a dense body that the human eye can see.
 This is a dense dhātu form.

 - In the dēva lokā (realms 6-11), the bodies are finer (subtle.)
 Their minds are devoid of hate and thus are purer.
 In realms 6-11, the bodies are made of rūpa still in the “dhātu” form but less dense.

 - When the mind becomes purified, which is the viññāna of an Arahant (also called paññā).
 Here there is no association of the mind with even fine rūpa associated with “gati.”
 The mind completely detaches from rūpa.
 The mind becomes pure and free.
 When one attains Aranthood, one still lives with the “solid body” of a human being until death.
 At Parinibbāna, the mind becomes completely free of rūpa.
 See “Pabhassara Citta, Radiant Mind, and Bhavaṅga.”